life-itself/community/content/blog/documentaries-about-conscious-coliving-intentional-communities-ecovillages.md

 categories:
   - conscious-coliving
 image: /assets/images/documentaries-about-intentional-communities-ecovillages-communal-living.jpg
+description: We recently shared an article listing several documentaries about cults gone wrong to demonstrate some of the red flags to look for before joining a conscious community of any sort.
+In this article, we want to expand and cover multiple perspectives on the exploration of conscious coliving.
 ---
 We recently shared an article [[dont-join-a-cult-documentaries-about-cults-intentional-communties|Listing several documentaries about cults gone wrong]] to demonstrate some of the red flags to look for before joining a conscious community of any sort.
 In this article, we want to expand and cover multiple perspectives on the exploration of conscious coliving.